PufferFinance/PufferPool/docs/PufferProtocol.md

 ) external
 ```

-Allows anyone to submit a merkle proof proving a validator node's full withdrawal from the beacon chain.
+Allows anyone to submit a merkle proof proving a validator's full withdrawal from the beacon chain.
 If the validator was not slashed, this will return the full amount of the bond back to the NoOp.
 If the validator was slashed, no bond amount will be returned.
-If the balance of the validator node is less than 32 ETH, the difference will be taken out of the bond before returning it to the NoOp.
+If the balance of the validator is less than 32 ETH, the difference will be taken out of the bond before returning it to the NoOp.

 *Effects*:
-* Delete unused information regarding the validator node from on-chain
+* Delete unused information regarding the validator from on-chain
-* Change the validator node to EXITED status
+* Change the validator to EXITED status
 * Return the validator's bond to the NoOp, if they were not slashed
 * Remove the corresponding amount from the validator's bond if the validator's balance is less than 32 ETH

 *Requirements*:
-* Validator node must be in ACTIVE status
+* Validator must be in ACTIVE status
 * Submitted merkle proof must be valid

 ---